-The newest crazy for companies to jump on is that of remote home management – turning on and off your lights and such, or in this case unlocking your door from your phone.
+The newest craze for companies to jump on is that of remote home management – turning on and off your lights and such, or in this case unlocking your door from your phone.
 Oh, it’s been around for some time to be sure, but you had to be willing to pony up the big bucks in order to get in on it.
 Now however, companies like Kwikset (and rival Schlage) are joining in on the fun, and making it all affordable.
 No more do you need to go to a security company to add remote management things to your house, now you can just hit a Home Depot, Lowes, or really any other hardware store that sells locks, and pick up all the equipment yourself.
 The question most people will have though, is “does it work as well as the things I can get from the security company?”
 In terms of the Kwikset handle at least, it turns out that it comes pretty close.
 You can easily rate it as the best smart lock system for your home.

 As for the installation, it was actually quite simple – no more complex then a standard door handle install; there was only one part that stood out as a pain, and that’s when I changed the facing of the handles.
 The Kwikset SmartCode Lever can be installed as a right handed or left handed lever, you just need to pop out some set screws to flip the handles around.
 For some reason though, my inside handle wouldn’t push far enough down to seat itself when reversed (the outside handle gave me no problems) – without my trusty little Dremel to grind a small burr off, I might not have been able to write this.